QuantEcon/lecture-source-py/source/rst/matsuyama.rst

 =====================================

-In this lecture, we review the paper `Globalization and Synchronization of Innovation Cycles <http://www.centreformacroeconomics.ac.uk/Discussion-Papers/2015/CFMDP2015-27-Paper.pdf>`__ by `Kiminori Matsuyama <http://faculty.wcas.northwestern.edu/~kmatsu/>`__, `Laura Gardini <http://www.mdef.it/index.php?id=32>`__ and `Iryna Sushko <http://irynasushko.altervista.org/>`__
+In this lecture, we review the paper `Globalization and Synchronization of Innovation Cycles <http://www.centreformacroeconomics.ac.uk/Discussion-Papers/2015/CFMDP2015-27-Paper.pdf>`__ by `Kiminori Matsuyama <http://faculty.wcas.northwestern.edu/~kmatsu/>`__, `Laura Gardini <http://www.mdef.it/index.php?id=32>`__ and `Iryna Sushko <http://irynasushko.altervista.org/>`__.

-This model helps us understand several interesting stylized facts about the world economy
+This model helps us understand several interesting stylized facts about the world economy.

-One of these is synchronized business cycles across different countries
+One of these is synchronized business cycles across different countries.

-Most existing models that generate synchronized business cycles do so by assumption, since they tie output in each country to a common shock
+Most existing models that generate synchronized business cycles do so by assumption, since they tie output in each country to a common shock.

-They also fail to explain certain features of the data, such as the fact that the degree of synchronization tends to increase with trade ties
+They also fail to explain certain features of the data, such as the fact that the degree of synchronization tends to increase with trade ties.

-By contrast, in the model we consider in this lecture, synchronization is both endogenous and increasing with the extent of trade integration
+By contrast, in the model we consider in this lecture, synchronization is both endogenous and increasing with the extent of trade integration.

-In particular, as trade costs fall and international competition increases, innovation incentives become aligned and countries synchronize their innovation cycles
+In particular, as trade costs fall and international competition increases, innovation incentives become aligned and countries synchronize their innovation cycles.

 Background
 -------------

-The model builds on work by Judd :cite:`Judd1985`, Deneckner and Judd :cite:`Deneckere1992` and Helpman and Krugman :cite:`Helpman1985` by developing a two-country model with trade and innovation
+The model builds on work by Judd :cite:`Judd1985`, Deneckner and Judd :cite:`Deneckere1992` and Helpman and Krugman :cite:`Helpman1985` by developing a two-country model with trade and innovation.

-On the technical side, the paper introduces the concept of `coupled oscillators <https://en.wikipedia.org/wiki/Oscillation#Coupled_oscillations>`__ to economic modeling
+On the technical side, the paper introduces the concept of `coupled oscillators <https://en.wikipedia.org/wiki/Oscillation#Coupled_oscillations>`__ to economic modeling.

-As we will see, coupled oscillators arise endogenously within the model
+As we will see, coupled oscillators arise endogenously within the model.

-Below we review the model and replicate some of the results on synchronization of innovation across countries
+Below we review the model and replicate some of the results on synchronization of innovation across countries.

 Key Ideas
 ==========================

-It is helpful to begin with an overview of the mechanism
+It is helpful to begin with an overview of the mechanism.

 Innovation Cycles
 ---------------------

-As discussed above, two countries produce and trade with each other
+As discussed above, two countries produce and trade with each other.

-In each country, firms innovate, producing new varieties of goods and, in doing so, receiving temporary monopoly power
+In each country, firms innovate, producing new varieties of goods and, in doing so, receiving temporary monopoly power.

-Imitators follow and, after one period of monopoly, what had previously been new varieties now enter competitive production
+Imitators follow and, after one period of monopoly, what had previously been new varieties now enter competitive production.

-Firms have incentives to innovate and produce new goods when the mass of varieties of goods currently in production is relatively low
+Firms have incentives to innovate and produce new goods when the mass of varieties of goods currently in production is relatively low.

-In addition, there are strategic complementarities in the timing of innovation
+In addition, there are strategic complementarities in the timing of innovation.

-Firms have incentives to innovate in the same period, so as to avoid competing with substitutes that are competitively produced
+Firms have incentives to innovate in the same period, so as to avoid competing with substitutes that are competitively produced.

-This leads to temporal clustering in innovations in each country
+This leads to temporal clustering in innovations in each country.

-After a burst of innovation, the mass of goods currently in production increases
+After a burst of innovation, the mass of goods currently in production increases.

-However, goods also become obsolete, so that not all survive from period to period
+However, goods also become obsolete, so that not all survive from period to period.

-This mechanism generates a cycle, where the mass of varieties increases through simultaneous innovation and then falls through obsolescence
+This mechanism generates a cycle, where the mass of varieties increases through simultaneous innovation and then falls through obsolescence.

 Synchronization
 ---------------

-In the absence of trade, the timing of innovation cycles in each country is decoupled
+In the absence of trade, the timing of innovation cycles in each country is decoupled.

-This will be the case when trade costs are prohibitively high
+This will be the case when trade costs are prohibitively high.

-If trade costs fall, then goods produced in each country penetrate each other's markets
+If trade costs fall, then goods produced in each country penetrate each other's markets.

-As illustrated below, this leads to synchronization of business cycles across the two countries
+As illustrated below, this leads to synchronization of business cycles across the two countries.

 Model
 =======

-Let's write down the model more formally
+Let's write down the model more formally.

-(The treatment is relatively terse since full details can be found in `the original paper <http://www.centreformacroeconomics.ac.uk/Discussion-Papers/2015/CFMDP2015-27-Paper.pdf>`__)
+(The treatment is relatively terse since full details can be found in `the original paper <http://www.centreformacroeconomics.ac.uk/Discussion-Papers/2015/CFMDP2015-27-Paper.pdf>`__).

-Time is discrete with :math:`t = 0, 1, \dots`
+Time is discrete with :math:`t = 0, 1, \dots`.

-There are two countries indexed by :math:`j` or :math:`k`
+There are two countries indexed by :math:`j` or :math:`k`.

-In each country, a representative household inelastically supplies :math:`L_j` units of labor at wage rate :math:`w_{j, t}`
+In each country, a representative household inelastically supplies :math:`L_j` units of labor at wage rate :math:`w_{j, t}`.

-Without loss of generality, it is assumed that :math:`L_{1} \geq L_{2}`
+Without loss of generality, it is assumed that :math:`L_{1} \geq L_{2}`.

-Households consume a single nontradeable final good which is produced competitively
+Households consume a single nontradeable final good which is produced competitively.

 Its production involves combining two types of tradeable intermediate inputs via